 Originally published in October 13, 2018.
 Due to the popularity of this post it has been updated.

 Caring for afro hair can be tricky when you're not sure where to start.
 At Afrocenchix we help bust the myths that afro hair is unprofessional, unattractive and unmanageable.
-We believe all afro hair is beautiful!
+Why?
+Well we believe all afro hair is beautiful!

 With the right hair care practices and afro hair products you can love and enjoy your hair.
 Through caring for your curls you'll prevent common afro hair problems like breakage, dandruff, hair loss and an itchy scalp.

 Not sure where to begin?
 Well, ignore the hype about 'finding your porosity' and hair type.
 Caring for afro hair can seem complex but with a little know how it's as easy as A, B, C.

 The first step in afro hair care is creating a simple routine that works around your lifestyle.
 If you have a regular routine then it will be easy to know what works for you and what doesn't.
 Without a routine it's hard to know what needs to be fixed if something goes wrong or if you try a new product out.